 Debuting at the 2019 Sundance Film Festival, Extremely Wicked, Shockingly Evil, and Vile follows the story of Theodore ‘Ted’ Bundy (Zac Efron) and Elizabeth ‘Liz’ Kloepfer (Lily Collins).
 The film received a ton of backlash upon the release of its trailer.
 Many people on social media sites bashed the film’s trailer for putting the spotlight on Ted Bundy’s attractiveness.
 Since the release of the film, things have been fairly quiet controversially, so we can judge on our own how we feel about the film.

-The film starts when he meets Liz at a bar, he takes her home and they hit it off perfectly.
-Going by time stamps, Bundy had killed at least six women at this point.
+Extremely Wicked starts when he meets Liz at a bar, he takes her home and they hit it off perfectly.
+Going by timestamps, Bundy had killed at least six women at this point.
 The film doesn’t go as in-depth with the investigations, but they do go in-depth with Bundy and Liz’s relationship.
 They show how manipulative and crazy he was over her.
 Bundy used the women in his life to manipulate his story and maintain innocence.
 You get to see Bundy as a pathological liar and madman all in one.
 You also get to see how painful all of this was for Liz: somebody she was madly in love with had committed these atrocities.
 She spends most of the film confused about her life with Ted, not wanting to believe he’s a murderer but knowing deep down something is not right.

-Overall, this film is very ambitious.
+Overall, Extremely Wicked is very ambitious.
 It gets down to some of the psychology of Bundy.
 They show Bundy’s interactions with his childhood friend Carol Anne Boone (Kaya Scodelario) and his mother Louise Bundy (Forba Shepherd).
 These two women had Ted’s back until the very end, the film also includes a very powerful speech from Bundy’s mother about his sentence.
-You feel for each of the women that loved Bundy, but in the end you know that his evil ways manipulated them into their situations.
+You feel for each of the women that loved Bundy, but in the end, you know that his evil ways manipulated them into their situations.

-Starring Lily Collins, Zac Efron, and Kaya Scoldelario — Extremely Wicked, Shockingly Evil, and Vile is streaming now on Netflix!
+Starring Lily Collins, Zac Efron, and Kaya Scoldelario, Extremely Wicked, Shockingly Evil, and Vile is streaming now on Netflix!